IELTS Cue Card Sample 22 - A speech that somebody delivered and you heard

 6. How people commented on the speech and how they reacted after they heard the speech.

-7. How you accepted the speech and what are your personal opinion on the issues addressed by the speech giver.
+7. How you accepted the speech and what is your personal opinion on the issues addressed by the speech giver.

 8. How you felt and what was your reaction.